A0Pizza/libre-duel/README.md

 Though, I am going to have to come up with an actual solution for this since this project has a decent chance of receiving contributions from random people.

-I want to follow this: <https://nvie.com/posts/a-successful-git-branching-model/>
+I want to follow git-flow: <https://nvie.com/posts/a-successful-git-branching-model/>

 Personally, I follow Conventional Commits: https://www.conventionalcommits.org/en/v1.0.0/